italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

     - Format of the Credential to be issued.
 This MUST be `vc+sd-jwt`.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_
   * - **proof**
     - JSON object containing proof of possession of the key material the issued Credential shall be bound to.
-The proof object MUST contain a following mandatory claims:
+The proof object MUST contain the following mandatory claims:

       - **proof_type**: JSON string denoting the proof type.
 It MUST be `jwt`.
       - **jwt**: the JWT used as proof of possession.